rfc9575v5.txt rfc9575.txt

 agent with the key. agent with the key.

-After signature verification of any DRIP Authentication Message At least once per session, after signature verification of any DRIP
+At least once per session, after signature verification of any DRIP At least once per Observation session, after signature verification

-Section 4.3) the Observer MUST use other sources of information to DRIP Wrapper, Section 4.3), the Observer MUST use other sources of
+DRIP Wrapper, Section 4.3), the Observer MUST use other sources of elements (e.g., DRIP Wrapper, Section 4.3), the Observer must use

-correlate against and perform validation.
-An example of another information to correlate against and perform validation.
-An example
+information to correlate against and perform validation.
+An example other sources of information to correlate against and perform

-source of information is a visual confirmation of the UA position. of another source of information is a visual confirmation of the UA
+position. source of information is a visual confirmation of the UA position.

 When correlation of these different data streams does not match in When correlation of these different data streams does not match in